fkortsagin/Fixed-Windows-10/README.md

 * slmgr /ato

 4.Update Windows 10 LTSC
+* Go to Control Panel>Turn Windows Features on or Off>Enable Direct Play

-* Remove all tiles from the Start Menu and all links except for Windows Explorer from the taskbar.
+* Remove all links except for Windows Explorer from the taskbar.
-* Set the taskbar to never combine and set the systemtray to show all icons.
+* Set the taskbar to never combine and set the systemtray in notification settings to show all icons.

 5.Download any Linux Ubuntu/Linux Mint will suffice for a Live USB Creation its only needed for one script,use Rufus https://rufus.ie/ for creating a bootable USB:
 * https://ubuntu.com/download/desktop